Adaptive moving mesh methods for the planar Willmore flow: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical experiments for the A-WAR algorithm and the A-BDFk-FDMs, together with the EC algorithm.
-These experiments are conducted to evaluate their convergence properties and overall effectiveness in practical computations.
+In this section, we present numerical experiments for the A-BDF$k$-FDMs, the A-RLM-BDF$k$-FDMs ($k=1,2$) and the A-WAR algorithm.
+These experiments are conducted to investigate their convergence properties and demonstrate their effectiveness in practical computations.